 There are many excellent reasons for choosing to teach your children at home.

 What curriculum can I use when I homeschool?

 There are many curriculum options for homeschoolers.
 The best way to decide what curriculum is best for your students is start with broad questions and then move to smaller questions.
 Start with, “Do I want a traditional textbook approach, or do I want a more ‘out of the box’ approach?”
 Once you answer that, you can ask such questions as, “Do I want an online program?”
 “Do I want live teachers?”
 “Do I want student-directed curriculum?”
 Look online to find the types of curriculum you’re seeking.
 Read reviews from other homeschoolers that give you an inside perspective of the experience of working daily with a curriculum.
 Finally, ask other homeschoolers you know what they are using.
 All in all, there is no perfect choice, but through diligent research, you can find teaching tools that will work for you student.

 Ask CAK Homeschool if you'd like a list of curriculum ideas.
-Email Jennifer Vals at: firstname.lastname@example.org
+Email Angela Keathley at firstname.lastname@example.org.

 Christian Academy of Knoxville provides a Homeschool program that satisfies the requirements of the State Department of Education and the Association of Christian Schools International.